Lattice-Data/lattice-tools/README.md

     Follow instructions [here](https://www.twilio.com/blog/2017/02/an-easy-way-to-read-and-write-to-a-google-spreadsheet-in-python.html) to enable API & generate credentials<br>
     `$ conda env config vars set CLIENT_SECRET_FILE=<creds.json>`

 * **qcmetrics_reader.py**
 Transforms quality metrics and other processing information from various files of a standard CellRanger outs/ directory into the Lattice schema

 * **query_by_dataset_lab.ipynb**
 Return Donor, Sample, or Suspension objects from the Lattice DB for a given Dataset or Lab

+* **s3_recent_uploads.ipynb**
+Return files recently uploaded to the submitter S3 buckets

 * **submit_metadata.py**
 Transforms tabulated metadata into json objects and posts/patches to the Lattice DB [use instructions](docs/submit_metadata.md)

+* **validate_demo.ipynb**
+Compares various aspects of the production DB and a specified demo DB to identify potential bugs.

+* **validate_checksums.py**
+Identifies any duplicated files in the Lattice DB.
+To be executed after each checkfiles run.